Lazap-Development/Lazap/README.md

 </h1>

 <p align="center">
-  Unify your clients with one modern, cross-platform library.
+  Unify your clients with one fast, modern, cross-platform library.
 </p>